escottgoodwin/lango-trans-de/README.md

 Get the most 'popular' vector clusters, as determined by the clusters with the greatest number of articles in them.

 The number of articles in a cluster serves as a representation for the level of user interest in the 'topic' of that cluster.
-The default identifies the top 33% clusters.
-(With defaults, the 5 most pouplar clusters of 15 clusters).
+The default identifies the top 33% of clusters with the most articles.
+(With defaults, the 5 most popular clusters of 15 clusters).

 **9. Popular Cluster Vector Centers**